netdata/netdata/collectors/statsd.plugin/README.md

 The `[dictionary]` section accepts any number of `name = value` pairs.

-netdata uses this dictionary as follows:
+Netdata uses this dictionary as follows:

 1. When a `dimension` has a non-empty `NAME`, that name is looked up at the dictionary.